awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

 ```
 exec msdb.dbo.rds_msdtc_transaction_tracing 'STOP'
 ```
 This statement stops the active transaction tracing session and saves the transaction trace data into the log directory on the RDS DB instance\.
-The first row of the output contains the overall execution result, and the following lines indicate details of the operation\.
+The first row of the output contains the overall result, and the following lines indicate details of the operation\.
 The following is an example of a successful tracing session stop\.

 ```